MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_provision.md

 If you will be using translators for the site, you can assign them permissions.
 Translators require Member permissions or higher.

 ## Choose options for using multiple languages on the site
-The Microsoft 365 look book service creates the Learning Pathways site in nine languages.
+The SharePoint look book service creates the Learning Pathways site in nine languages.
 The following recommendations apply:
 - Turn off the languages you don’t want to support
 - If you are not supporting a multilingual site, turn off the multi-lingual feature.
 See the "Turn off multilingual support" section later in this topic.